-- Students will examine the U.S. government's efforts to move Indians onto reservations in the 1800s. - Students will read the U.S. laws that took away Indian land rights on the Great Plains. - Students will read about the perspectives of American Indians who were forced off of their tribal lands, and onto reservations. - Teacher will clarify challenging terms and reinforce vocabulary key terms. - Students will be able to make claims about players' perspectives and will be able to justify these claims by locating text-based evidence that support these claims. - Students will be able to distinguish between primary and secondary sources.
+- Students will examine the Dakota Pipeline Protest Movement, also known as NODAPL. - Students will read about the perspective of the energy company that owns the pipeline. - Students will read about the perspectives of American Indians activists who lived at the Sacred Stone camp on the Standing Rock Reservation. - Teacher will clarify challenging terms and reinforce vocabulary key terms. - Students will be able to make claims about players' perspectives and will be able to justify these claims by locating text-based evidence that support these claims. - Students will be able to distinguish between primary and secondary sources.